17 Unique Social Media Campaigns To Inspire Your Own

 What is it about?

 After several market studies, Dove realized it could reach female consumers by spreading awareness of true beauty standards.
-The brand saw that many women are not satisfied with their physical appearance, so they chose to create a campaign that showcases what true beauty looks like: regardless if you do or do not have cellulite, are a lawyer or a cashier, have straight or curly hair, among many other scenarios.
+The brand saw that many women are not satisfied with their physical appearance, so they chose to create social media campaigns that showcase what true beauty looks like: regardless if you do or do not have cellulite, are a lawyer or a cashier, have straight or curly hair, among many other scenarios.

 Why did it work?